CVE-2025-67709

 01 // Technical Summary

-Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing attackers to inject malicious code into the server.
-This vulnerability enables remote, unauthenticated attackers to compromise user browsers by serving crafted files containing malicious JavaScript, potentially leading to account takeover or data exfiltration.
+Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing unauthenticated attackers to inject malicious JavaScript into the server.
+This vulnerability enables attackers to compromise user sessions and potentially gain control of the server through the execution of arbitrary code in a victim's browser, leading to data breaches and system compromise.

 02 // Vulnerability Mechanism